mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 #### How _Card_ could it be?
 Digging deeper into the issue list I decided I would try my hand at a problem that was still unsolved: how do we override the default stream operator for a component?
-Here the term override used loosely since in C++ you can only override a virtual function, but our web components use a function template, which cannot be virtual.
+Here the term override is used loosely since in C++ you can only override a virtual function, but our web components use a function template, which cannot be virtual.

 :lemon: __Problem__: A number of methods had been tried to get streaming into a `Card` to place components into the `Card`'s body element but all led to the cryptic error `too much recursion`.